 Who Can Create One and Who Can Serve as Agent

-Any adult in Arizona can create a mental health care power of attorney.
-The document names one or more agents and may also name alternates in case the primary agent is unable or unwilling to act.
-There is one firm restriction: the agent cannot be someone who is directly involved in providing healthcare to the principal at the time the document is signed.
+Any adult can create a mental health care power of attorney.
+The document names one or more agents and may also name alternates.
+The alternate steps in if the primary agent is unable or unwilling to act.
+There is one firm restriction: the agent cannot be someone directly involved in providing healthcare to the principal when the document is executed.

 An adult, known as the principal, pursuant to section 36-3282 may designate another adult or adults, known as the agent, to act as an agent and to make mental health care decisions on that person's behalf.

-A.R.S. § 36-3281(A)If someone does not have a mental health care power of attorney, an agent named under a general healthcare power of attorney may still make mental health treatment decisions, with certain limitations outlined in A.R.S.
+A.R.S. § 36-3281(A)If someone does not have a mental health care power of attorney, an agent named under a general healthcare power of attorney may still make mental health treatment decisions.
+Certain limitations apply under A.R.S.
 36-3283.
+Creating a separate mental health care power of attorney gives you more control over who has authority to make decisions on your behalf.

 What "Incapable" Means Under This Statute